What is a firewall? This is one of the best tools you can use to protect your computer from attacks.

 What is a Firewall’s Purpose?

 A firewall is a system that prevents unauthorized parties from entering a private network by restricting the type of data that can enter or exit a computer system.
-It can block specific applications, types of connection, or even specific ports (gateways between your computer and outside systems).
+It can block specific applications, types of connections, or even specific ports (gateways between your computer and outside systems).
 They can also have different settings depending on whether you’re connected to a public or private network.

 The word “firewall” in the computing world derives from the architectural feature which separates rooms in such a way that it would keep a raging fire from spreading.
 It’s much the same with computers, in that they keep viruses, malware, and intrusive attacks from getting into your system.